signalogic/SigSRF_SDK/mediaTest_readme.md

 1) NB = Narrowband (8 kHz), WB = Wideband (16 kHz), SWB = Super Wideband (32 kHz)
 2) Comparison results are bit-exact if the cmp command gives no messages
 3) The demo will store .wav files in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
 All generated .wav files can be played with Win Media or other player
 4) The demo stores EVS compressed bitstream files in ".cod" format, with a MIME header.
-This format is compatible 3GPP reference tools, for example you can take a mediaTest generated .cod file and feed it to the 3GPP decoder
+This format is compatible with 3GPP reference tools, for example you can take a mediaTest generated .cod file and feed it to the 3GPP decoder
 5) session config files (specified by the -C cmd line option), contain codec, sampling rate, bitrate, DTX, ptime, and other options.
 They may be edited